e-teachingorg/eteaching.plone.dataspaceconnector/README.md

 # eteaching.plone.dataspaceconnector

-Add on to connect the data room of MeinBildungsraum to Plone
+Plone add-on to connect Plone 6 to the data space of MeinBildungsraum

 ## Features